CBCA WA BRANCH

 NORMAN JORGENSEN

 CBCA award-winning author Norman Jorgensen freely admits that while he may have the body of an ageing historical novelist, he can still tap successfully into the mind of his adolescent 12-year-old self and write the sort of thrilling adventure stories kids that age love to read.
-He relishes the challenge of transforming reluctant, disengaged students into avid readers through the power of his storytelling.

 WEBSITE